 This is an honors class, an auditioned choir that further applies the principles and techniques learned in Chorale.
-Students in grades 10-12 accepted in Madrigal Singers are required to be enrolled in Chorale concurrently: students in grade 9 are required to enroll in Concert Choir.
+Students in grades 10-12 accepted in Madrigal Singers are required to be enrolled in Chorale concurrently; students in grade 9 are required to enroll in Concert Choir.
 This class meets every day at 7:00am.
 This choir performs in many concerts and when there are choir tours available, will be given the opportunity to participate.
 They sing more challenging repertoire and are held to a higher standard of performance and musicianship.
 Attendance at all performances is a requirement of this course.
-Required Entry Criteria: Audition; concurrent enrollment in Chorale (students in grades 10-12); concurrent enrollment in Concert Choir (students in grade 9)
+Required Entry Criteria: Audition; concurrent enrollment in Chorale (grade 9 students); Concert Choir (grades 10-12 students)